KristjanESPERANTO/MagicMirror-3rd-Party-Modules/website/result.md

 5. Recommendation: Found `npm run` in file `package.json`: Prefer `node --run` over invoking npm run directly.
 6. Recommendation: The README seems not to have an update section (like `## Update`).
 Please add one ([basic instructions](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/readme_bestpractices.md#Update-Instructions)).
 7. Recommendation: The README seems to have a modules array (Found `modules: [`).
 This is usually not necessary.
 Please remove it if it is not needed ([basic instructions](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/readme_bestpractices.md#Config-Instructions)).
-8. Recommendation: The module imports `הַבְדָּלָה: 20:34` (used in `node_helper.js`), `הדלקת נרות: 18:15` (used in `node_helper.js`) but does not list them in package.json.
-Add these dependencies to package.json so they can be installed automatically.
-Declare every non built-in dependency you import so it can be installed automatically.
-9. Recommendation: There is no CHANGELOG file.
+8. Recommendation: There is no CHANGELOG file.
 It is recommended to add one ([example CHANGELOG file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CHANGELOG.md)).
-10. Recommendation: There is no CODE_OF_CONDUCT file.
+9. Recommendation: There is no CODE_OF_CONDUCT file.
 It is recommended to add one ([example CODE_OF_CONDUCT file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CODE_OF_CONDUCT.md)).
-11. Recommendation: There is no dependabot configuration file.
+10. Recommendation: There is no dependabot configuration file.
 It is recommended to add one ([example dependabot file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/.github/dependabot.yaml)).
-12. Recommendation: No ESLint configuration was found.
+11. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects ([basic instructions](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/eslint.md)).

 ### [MMM-HideAll by Snille](https://github.com/Snille/MMM-HideAll)

-1. There is no `package.json`.
-We need this file to gather information about the module for the module list page.
-2. Issues are not enabled in the GitHub repository.
+1. Issues are not enabled in the GitHub repository.
 So users cannot report bugs.
 Please enable issues in your repo.
-3. Typo: Found `Magic Mirror` in file `MMM-HideAll.js`: Replace it with `MagicMirror²`.
+2. Typo: Found `Magic Mirror` in file `MMM-HideAll.js`: Replace it with `MagicMirror²`.
-4. Typo: Found `[MagicMirror]` in file `README.md`: Replace it with `[MagicMirror²]`.
+3. Typo: Found `[MagicMirror]` in file `README.md`: Replace it with `[MagicMirror²]`.
-5. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+4. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-6. Recommendation: The README seems not to have an update section (like `## Update`).
+5. Recommendation: The README seems not to have an update section (like `## Update`).
 Please add one ([basic instructions](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/readme_bestpractices.md#Update-Instructions)).
-7. Recommendation: The README seems not to have an install section (like `## Installation`).
+6. Recommendation: The README seems not to have an install section (like `## Installation`).
 Please add one ([basic instructions](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/readme_bestpractices.md#Installation-Instructions)).
-8. Recommendation: The README seems not to have clone instructions.
+7. Recommendation: The README seems not to have clone instructions.
-9. Recommendation: Found local copy of `jquery.js`.
+8. Recommendation: Found local copy of `jquery.js`.
 Instead of a local copy, it would be better to add jQuery to the dependencies in `package.json`.
-10. Outdated: Local jQuery file `jquery.js` seems to be outdated. jQuery v3.7 or higher is recommended.
+9. Outdated: Local jQuery file `jquery.js` seems to be outdated. jQuery v3.7 or higher is recommended.
-11. Recommendation: The module imports `+i+` (used in `js/jquery.js`) but does not list it in package.json.
+10. Recommendation: The module imports `+i+` (used in `js/jquery.js`) but does not list it in package.json.
 Add this dependency to package.json so they can be installed automatically.
 Declare every non built-in dependency you import so it can be installed automatically.
-12. Warning: No LICENSE file ([example LICENSE file](https://github.com/KristjanESPERANTO/MMM-WebSpeechTTS/blob/main/LICENSE.md)).
-13. Recommendation: There is no CHANGELOG file.
+11. Recommendation: There is no CHANGELOG file.
 It is recommended to add one ([example CHANGELOG file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CHANGELOG.md)).
-14. Recommendation: There is no CODE_OF_CONDUCT file.
+12. Recommendation: There is no CODE_OF_CONDUCT file.
 It is recommended to add one ([example CODE_OF_CONDUCT file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CODE_OF_CONDUCT.md)).
-15. Recommendation: There is no dependabot configuration file.
+13. Recommendation: There is no dependabot configuration file.
 It is recommended to add one ([example dependabot file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/.github/dependabot.yaml)).
-16. Recommendation: No ESLint configuration was found.
+14. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects ([basic instructions](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/eslint.md)).

 ### [MMM-Hive by flick116](https://github.com/flick116/MMM-Hive)